Sign up to our Newsletter

 • Entrepreneurial law: providing counsel and educating business owners on legal issues

-• Family advocacy: advocating for children and the city’s most vulnerable
+• Family Advocacy: advocating for children and the city’s most vulnerable

 • Federal litigation: representing clients facing serious crimes and the possibility of serving long sentences